AliAsgharGill/NextJS-Learn/next/README.md

 ### Dynamic rendering is a strategy where the HTML is generated at request time.

-### NextJS autmatically switches to dynamic rendering when it come across a dynamic function in the component, such as _cookies(), headers(), or the searchParams object_
+### NextJS automatically switches to dynamic rendering when it come across a dynamic function in the component, such as _cookies(), headers(), or the searchParams object_

-### As a developer, we do not need to choose between static adn dyamic rendering.
-NextJS will automatically choose the best rendering strategy for each route based on the featues and APIs used.
+### As a developer, we do not need to choose between static adn dynamic rendering.
+NextJS will automatically choose the best rendering strategy for each route based on the features and APIs used.

 # _Streaming_

-### Example a streaming route in app folder, we made a route streaming and import two components and one is coming after 2sec and second is coming after 4second so we cover them with suspense and fallback so it page can immediatly get loaded, we can also use React.Lazy lazy load here.
+### Example a streaming route in app folder, we made a route streaming and import two components and one is coming after 2sec and second is coming after 4second so we cover them with suspense and fallback so it page can immediately get loaded, we can also use React.Lazy lazy load here.

 ### Streaming is a strategy that allows for progressive UI rendering from the server.

 ### Work is divided into chunks and streamed to the client as soon as it's ready.
-This enables user to see parts of the page immediately, before the entire content has finsihed rendering.
+This enables user to see parts of the page immediately, before the entire content has finished rendering.

-### Streaming significantly imprve both the initial page loading perfromance and the rendering of UI elements tat rely on slower data fetches, which would otherwise block the rendering of the entire route.
+### Streaming significantly improve both the initial page loading performance and the rendering of UI elements tat rely on slower data fetches, which would otherwise block the rendering of the entire route.

 ### Streaming is integrated into the NExtJS App Router by default.

->>>>>>> 132d80528dbfe6acd5eaf9802325f8768aaa46bd
+> > > > > > > 132d80528dbfe6acd5eaf9802325f8768aaa46bd

+# **Server Only Code**

+## _Server Only_ is a npm package. we use it to make component run only on server side.

+### Like here below we have used Intentionally _utils/page.tsx_ In both side client and server, and its running but only want to run it on server.
+To prevent it from client-side if developer unIntentionally called _utils/pages.tsx_ in client-side then it will not work, and give an error, because we have simply _import "server-only"_ package.

+### It increase security, reliability and performance.

+### here we made a _utils_ folder and _page.tsx_ file in it and this file returning a _h1 tag and a message in console.log()_.

+### Then we made two folder with _page.tsx_ files, one is _server-route_ and second is _client route_ and then imported function from _utils_, and use them. we can see output of _server-route_ in termianal and _client-route_ in browser console.